contentacms/contenta_ionic/README.md

 An example Ionic Framework demo using Contenta CMS as a backend.

-This project also uses [angular2-jsonapi](https://github.com/ghidoz/angular2-jsonapi), modeling each of the relevant resources as models in src/models/.
-This enables writing code at a high level and never making http calls directly.
+This project also uses [contenta-angular-service](https://github.com/contentacms/contenta_angular_service), This enables writing code at a high level and never making http calls directly.

 It's highly recommended that you use this example application on a mobile device, so that you get to see all the great native features Ionic provides!